Smithsonian/OpenAccess/README.md

 		objects/SAAM
 			e3.txt.bz2

-More information about Open Access at the Smithsonian as well as documentation on metadata schemas can be found at https://si.edu/openaccess
+More information about Open Access at the Smithsonian as well as documentation on metadata schemas can be found at https://si.edu/openaccess and http://edan.si.edu/openaccess/docs/